Skip Top Navigation

 Biography

-Dr. Jennifer Grace is an assistant professor and program director in the Department of Leadership and Policy Analysis.
-Guided by the belief that equity in education is a civil and human right, she focuses substantively on preparing future school leaders.
-Serving as the program director for the master's degree in educational management, she coordinates program logistics and acts as both an academic advisor and a mentor to graduate students.
+Dr. Jennifer Grace is an Associate Professor and Program Director in the Department of Leadership and Policy Analysis.
+Guided by the belief that equity in education is both a civil and human right, she is dedicated to preparing future school leaders to advocate for educational equity and take meaningful action to drive transformative change.
+As the Program Director for the Master of Science in Educational Leadership and Administration, Dr. Grace oversees program logistics, serves as an academic advisor, and acts as a mentor to graduate students.

-Dr. Grace has experience leading schools in curriculum, instruction and assessment, district and school strategic planning, community outreach, and program evaluation.
-Throughout her career, she has demonstrated excellence in teaching and research while contributing to an environment of professionalism, collaboration, and collegial engagement.
+With extensive experience in educational leadership, Dr. Grace has led schools in curriculum design, instruction, assessment, district and school strategic planning, community outreach, and program evaluation.
+Throughout her career, she has demonstrated excellence in both teaching and research while fostering a culture of professionalism, collaboration, and collegial engagement.

-Her publications have been featured in the Journal of Contemporary Issues in Education, Education, Citizenship, and Social Justice, Leadership and Policy in Schools, and more.
-Over the last five years, she has contributed to a number of conferences addressing racial issues, including the International Council of Professors of Educational Leadership, University Council of Educational Administration, American Educational Research Association, and Critical Race Studies in Education Association.
+Dr. Grace's research focuses on racial equity in education, exploring how policy, practice, and training can address disparities in schools.
+Her work has been published in leading journals, including The Journal of Contemporary Issues in Education, Education, Citizenship, and Social Justice, and Leadership and Policy in Schools.
+Over the past five years, Dr. Grace has presented at numerous conferences, including those organized by the International Council of Professors of Educational Leadership, University Council of Educational Administration, American Educational Research Association, Critical Race Studies in Education Association, and the National Association for Multicultural Education.
+She has also delivered international talks in Portugal and Greece, contributing to the global dialogue on racial equity in education.

 Curriculum Vitae